Electrical transcription: Transcription discs

-Disc types
+Types

 Transcription discs are of two basic types: pressings and instantaneous discs.

 Pressings were created in the same way as ordinary records.
 A master recording was cut into a blank wax or acetate disc.
 (Note: Although the word "acetate" has long been standard in the broadcast industry and has come into general use, that term was and is abhorred as technically incorrect by engineers in the record industry, who refer to the discs as "lacquers", because the lacquer coating on them is actually cellulose nitrate, not cellulose acetate.)
 This was electroplated to produce a metal stamper from which a number of identical discs were pressed in shellac or vinyl in a record press.
 Although the earliest transcription discs were pressed in shellac, in the mid-1930s quieter vinyl compounds were substituted.
 These discs were used to distribute syndicated programming to individual radio stations.
 Their use for this purpose persisted long after the advent of magnetic tape recording because it was cheaper to cut and plate a master disc and press 100 identical high-quality discs than to make 100 equally high-quality tape dubs.

 Instantaneous discs are so called because they can be played immediately after recording without any further processing, unlike the delicate wax master discs which had to be plated and replicated as pressings before they could be played non-destructively.
 By late 1929, instantaneous recordings were being made by indenting, as opposed to engraving, a groove into the surface of a bare aluminum disc.
 The sound quality of these discs was inadequate for broadcast purposes, but they were made for sponsors and performers who wanted to have recordings of their broadcasts, a luxury which was impractically expensive to provide by the wax mastering, plating and pressing procedure.
 Only a very few pre-1930 live broadcasts were deemed important enough to preserve as pressings, and many of the bare aluminum discs perished in the scrap metal drives of World War II, so that these early years of radio are mostly known today by the syndicated programs on pressed discs, typically recorded in a small studio without an audience, rather than by recordings of live network and local broadcasts.